The Hitman's Bodyguard: Plot

 Michael Bryce lives a luxurious life as a successful UK-based private bodyguard, until his client, Takashi Kurosawa, an international arms dealer, is assassinated on his watch.
 Two years later, the fallen-from-grace Bryce survives by protecting drug-addicted corporate executives.

-Meanwhile, Vladislav Dukhovich, the vicious Belarus dictator, is on trial for crimes against humanity at the International Criminal Court.
-Unable to secure solid evidence or testimony against him, the prosecution's last hope is incarcerated hitman Darius Kincaid, who agrees to testify against Dukhovich in exchange for the release of his wife Sonia from prison.
+Meanwhile, Vladislav Dukhovich, the vicious Belarusian dictator, who was dethroned after a coup, is on trial for crimes against humanity at the International Criminal Court.
+Unable to secure solid evidence or testimony against him, the prosecution's last hope is hitman Darius Kincaid, currently incarcerated in England, who agrees to testify against Dukhovich in exchange for the release of his wife, Sonia, from prison.
 Led by Interpol Agent Amelia Roussel, an armed convoy escorts him from the UK to the International Criminal Court in The Hague.

 With the aid of treacherous Interpol Assistant Director Jean Foucher, Dukhovich's men successfully ambush the convoy as it passes through Coventry and kill most of the security team.
-Darius eliminates the attackers, and Amelia, the sole survivor, takes him to an Interpol safehouse in the city.
-Realizing that the agency cannot be entrusted with the mission due to a possible leak, she enlists the help of her ex-boyfriend, Bryce, to escort and protect Darius on the way to The Hague.
+Darius eliminates the attackers, and Amelia, the sole survivor, takes him to an Interpol safehouse in the city where Darius treats a gunshot wound in his leg.
+Realizing that the agency cannot be entrusted with the mission due to a possible leak, she enlists the help of her ex-boyfriend, Bryce, to escort and protect Darius on the way to The Hague, knowing both men have a past issue together.